Close Menu

 Is it too hot to visit Greece in August?

 August is still very hot in Greece, but many people enjoy the beach weather and vibrant atmosphere.
 If you’re sensitive to heat, consider visiting during the shoulder seasons or exploring less touristy areas.
-(See Also: Al Ula Best Time to Visit – Plan Your Perfect Trip)
+(See Also: United Kingdom Best Time To Visit?)

 Can you swim in the sea in Greece in winter?